Space News

 Registered: Mar 2000

-posted May 16, 2002 12:45 AM Click Here to See the Profile for astronut Click Here to Email astronut Edit/Delete Message Reply w/Quote
+posted 05-16-2002 12:45 AM Click Here to See the Profile for astronut Click Here to Email astronut Edit/Delete Message Reply w/Quote

-Another great article Bob...well done!
+Another great article Bob... well done!

 You noted that the X-15 pilots weren't listed because they only scraped the edge of space.
 If this is what kept them off the list then wouldn't Chaffee, Freeman, Givens, etc. also be shunned because they didn't get into space at all?
-In fact much of your list including the various 51L astros didn't reach space.
+In fact much of your list including the various 51L astronauts didn't reach space.
 So I for one would include the Adams and Walkers as they did reach space.

 Just a thought.